 Don’t wait until you’re nearing the average age for retirement to start planning - a really profitable agency succession is not a short-term project.
 You may be 10 or 15 years away from that day, but let me stress that it is not too early to begin thinking about succession.

-Conversely, if you find yourself thinking about leaving next month, well, you've got a lot of work to do to maximize your profit and make a smooth transition!
+Conversely, if you find yourself thinking about leaving next month, well, you've got a lot of work to do to maximize your profit and make a smooth transition in such a short period of time!
 You’re no longer an independent agent, but an agency owner, and you want to make sure the business you created continues to thrive after your retirement.

 How much is your insurance agency worth?